jonathansamines/nextjs-server-native-coverage/README.md

 -------------------------------------------------------------------------------------------------------|---------|----------|---------|---------|-------------------
 ```

 This report, while different, it contains a lot of noise, enabling source maps seem to have messed up with exclusions logic, as folders such as `node_modules` are now included.
-After digging a bit into [c8](https://www.npmjs.com/package/c8) options, `--exclude-after-remap` seems useful for our usecase:
+After digging a bit into [c8](https://www.npmjs.com/package/c8) options, `--exclude-after-remap` looks useful in our situation:

 ```bash
 $ cp sourcemaps.next.config.js next.config.js